astuder/lightroom-map-fix/README.md

 200 USD is enough for over 28000 map loads or 40000 calls to the Geo Coding API, which should be enough for casual use of the Lightroom Map module.
 To avoid surprises, you can set [budgets](https://cloud.google.com/billing/docs/how-to/budgets) or [quotas](https://cloud.google.com/apis/docs/capping-api-usage).
 Budgets will send an email alert when a configured amount is exceeded, whereas quotas will turn off the API.

-We recommend to configure a budget of 200 USD (or whatever the monthly credit is in your country) and alerts at 10%, 50% and 90%.
-With this configuration, Google will send you emails when you get close to using your free credits.
+We recommend to configure a budget of 1 USD and a first alert at 10%.
+With this configuration, Google will send you an email if you spend more than 10 cents of your own money.

 ![Screenshot of budget configuration](images/Budget.PNG)